sylodev/documentation/docs/tags/command-tags.md

 # Command Tags

-> There are future plans to deprecate command tags and instead have each command register its own tag. {.is-warning}
+> There are future plans to deprecate command tags and instead have each command register its own tag.

 Command tags let you harness the power of built-in commands through tags.
 Every command as a corresponding command tag.